Dynamics365/dynamics365.github.io/about.md

 key: page-about
 ---

-A Developer in Dynamics Ax, Dynamics 365 for finance and operations, Azure, PowerApps.

-Here are some of my experience with Dynamics 365 for finance and operations
+Professional Engineer and developer who focused on the Microsoft stack of technologies with significant experience with Dynamics 365 Finance, Supply Chain Management, Azure Cloud, and Azure DevOps.

-#### Dynamics 365 for finance and operations development skills:
+For more than ten years, I have installed, configured, developed, and managed business-critical systems for plenty of companies across the APAC region.
+During that time, I have worked across many industries, including manufacturing, distribution, finance, and professional services.

+# Dynamics 365 Finance, Supply Chain Management experience

+#### Development:
   * Familiar with extensibility in Dynamics 365 for finance and operations (Class extensions, method wrapping/replacing and Chain of Command).
   * Strong X++ coding skills.
   * Workflow, batch job development.